hamzuh/hamzuh.github.io/README.txt

 I intend for this to be my main website!
 I'll do my level best to maintain it, for myself and for you.

-##WHAT DO I WANT IT TO BE?

-A place to put all the stuff I find interesting, so I can share it with the rest of the world.
-I want it to be an archive for all my creative work and thoughts while being a good exercise web-design-wise.
+It's a place to put all the stuff I find interesting, so I can share it with the rest of the world.
+It's an archive for all my creative work and thoughts while being a good exercise web-design-wise.
 It's also something I can stay involved in and keep my mind occupied with over time.

-The original idea was for it to be two-sided, one for professional work and one for fun stuff.
-We'll see where it goes, but to begin I'll be setting up the general structure.
+Feel free to poke around and inspect element if you find anything interesting.
+All code is written by me unless stated otherwise.

 ##WEBSITE STRUCTURE: